The Agentic BI Analyst · Builds Your Context Graph

 Compound

 Validated interpretations become reusable building blocks.
-New Segments, Calculations, and Answers join the graph permanently.
+New Segments, Calculations, and Answers compound the graph permanently.
 The next question builds on what you've already proven — the 100th question is faster than the 10th.

 A tool on Day 1.